windchan/uMessage/src/p2/writeup/WriteUp.md

 		running machine: CSE lab linux machine
 		N as in N-gram: 2
 		Memory usage allowed: 6G
+		Test: ChainingHashTableEx2.java
 		Input file: random\_dic\_large.txt, spoken.corpus
 	&nbsp;
 	In this experiment, we change the hashcode function in CircularArrayFIFOQueue from the original to &nbsp;
 		int index = 5;
 	&nbsp;
-	so that all elements will be added into one slot in a chaininghashtable &nbsp;
+	so that all elements will be added into one slot in a chaininghashtable.
+	&nbsp;
 	Data:
 	&nbsp;